ClassicConor/UoKCSYear1ExamNotes2024/HCI (With Exam Answers)/HCI 2021 Paper/HCI 2021 Answers.typ

 ]
 ]

-H7 - Flexbility and efficiency of use.
+H7 - User control and freedom.
 The inability for the user to insert a delivery address for a website is a major flaw in the design of the website.

-I would give this a severity rating of 4, as by not being able to insert a delivery address, it makes the entire task impossible, and therefore the application or website functionally useless.
+I would give this a severity rating of 4, because without the ability to input a delivery address, the website is essentially useless, as the primary function of the website is to deliver food to the user.
+This problem can be fixed by adding a text box for the user to input their address.

 #quote(block: true)[
 #block[